simocosimo/CYB4ES-Project/server/README.md

 Description: creation of a certificate using the public key's device and self signed it using private key's server.

-Request body: An object representing a message (Content-Type: `application/json`).
+Request body: An object representing the public key of the client (Content-Type: `application/json`).

 ```
 {